Craig5117/Horiseon/README.md

 - Consolidated css for Content section (the .content div, h2, and img selectors previously were represented by 9 different selectors, but this has been reduced to 3).
 This reduces the code size for style.css and improves page load time.
 - Consolidated css for Benefits section (the .benefits div, h3, and img selectors previously were represented by 9 different selectors, but this has been reduced to 3).
 This reduces the code size for style.css and improves page load time.
 - Resized font, padding, and marginis for text, images, and sections to better fit the client's provided mock-up.
 - Optimized file size for images to improve page loading time.
 The 3 images under Content were scaled down to double the display size on the page.
-The background image for the header was scaled down to
+The background image for the header was scaled down to HD resolution.
+These images were also compressed and the current file size is now less than 3% of the original, without any noticeable loss in quality.
+The result is that the page loads much faster now.

 ### Removed
 - Closing img tag from the image found under Cost Management.
 This tag was no longer necessary and removing it improves page loading time.